 We are not a business associate under the Health Insurance Portability and Accountability Act of 1996, or HIPAA, and do not receive, access, store, or transmit any individually identifiable health information of any patient; however, we are a covered entity under HIPAA as an employer that sponsors a group health plan for its employees.
 Therefore, the HIPAA Privacy, Security and Breach Notification Rules apply to our group health plan.
 We have appointed a HIPAA Privacy Officer and HIPAA Security Officer, train our group health plan employees on HIPAA compliance and ensure that individuals outside of the group health plan functions do not have access to protected health information of our employees.
-We have also entered into a business associate agreement with our third-party administrator to handle medical claims for our group health plan.
-The HIPAA privacy regulations govern the use and disclosure of protected health information by covered health information maintained by a covered plan, including the right to access or amend certain records containing protected health information maintained by a covered plan, including the right to access or amend certain records containing protected health information or to request restrictions on the use or disclosure of protected health information that is electronically transmitted or electronically stored.
+We have also entered into a business associate agreement with our third party administrator to handle medical claims for our group health plan.
+The HIPAA privacy regulations govern the use and disclosure of protected health information by covered healthcare providers, as well as health insurance plans.
+They also set forth certain rights that an individual has with respect to his or her protected health information maintained by a covered plan, including the right to access or amend certain records containing protected health information or to request restrictions on the use or disclosure of protected health information.
+The HIPAA security regulations establish requirements for safeguarding the confidentiality, integrity and availability of protected health information that is electronically transmitted or electronically stored.
 A covered entity must also notify HHS and each affected individual of a breach of unsecured protected health information as well as the media if the breach involves more than 500 individuals in a particular jurisdiction.
 HIPAA violations are subject to civil and criminal penalties.